March at Charlestown Land Trust

 About Dan Weise: Dan is an arborist with Bartlett Tree Experts who has worked in the tree care industry since 1998.
 His background includes experience across a range of tree care roles, as well as impressive qualifications, including ISA Certified Arborist, Rhode Island and Connecticut Licensed Arborist, and a three-time International Tree Climbing Competitor!

-📅 Thursday, February 26th
+📅 Thursday, April 16th

 🕒 5pm